 Once a significant amount of consumers have signed up to the collective, the negotiator can take the purchasing power of the group to different suppliers and broker the best deal or have the providers bid for the contracts in an auction.

 Are there any downsides to collective energy buying?

 There can be.
 Collective switching services often don’t take exit fees into account.
 Unlike auto switching services that factor-in your contract end date, you might get charged for leaving your current deal.
 On the plus side, this won’t apply if you’re on a Standard Variable Tariff (SVT) or within the last 42-49 days of your deal.

 Collective energy deals tend to last between 12 – 18 months, so you should pay attention to when the deal ends.
 If not, you may be automatically rolled on an SVT once your tariff is up.

 Collective energy purchasing

 As well as collective switching, some energy suppliers were formed with the purpose of offering local residents lower energy deals.
 One example of this includes Bristol Energy which originally only served homes in Bristol and the South West.

-Another supplier helping local communities with fairer energy deals is Angelic Energy which was created by Robin Hood Energy and Islington Council in north London.
+Another supplier helping local communities with fairer energy deals is Angelic Energy which was created by both Robin Hood Energy and Islington Council in north London.

 Switch your energy supplier